 The Dutch Health Care Reform 2006, a reflection

-Having witnessed the evolvement of the Dutch Health Care Reform (see Wikipedia), it is inspiring to review it to evaluate what processes and forces have initiated the development and formed its course.
+Having witnessed the Dutch Health Care Reform (see Wikipedia), it is inspiring to review it to evaluate what processes and forces have initiated the development and formed its course.

 Based upon our studies, we construed this presentation